Jbleezy/BO1-Reimagined/README.md

 * Rename some zone names
 * Fix Nikolai viewhands
 * Verruckt: replace Kar98k with Springfield (WaW version has Springfield)
+* Fix textures getting changed when getting sprayed with flamethrower attachment

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)